Consolidating multiple worksheets into a single one is a problem faced by many Excel users, and it’s a problem that has many potential solutions.

 Using Get & Transform

-Excel 2016 (and Excel 365) offer the new Get & Transform tool, which allows you to combine data from multiple tables in a form that can be refreshed.
+All Excel versions since 2016 now include the new Get & Transform tool (previously called Power Query), which allows you to combine data from multiple tables in a form that can be refreshed.
 It offers the most complete solution to the problem, but most Excel users don’t have the skills needed to use it.

 You can join multiple tables together using Get & Transform’s Append feature.